johnperry-math/GtkAdaQuoter/README.md

 - [ ] Fix the bug that arises when tabbing away from an active but un-edited cell.

 ### Done!
+- [x] Add a file chooser dialog for opening the file.
 - [x] Choose better default window dimensions.
 - [x] Enable drag-and-drop reordering of quotes.
 - [x] When editing is complete, enable automatic navigation to next cell.